 Coming Back to Your Breath

-Many people with jaw tension notice that their breathing feels shallow, held, or effortful — especially during stress, concentration, or pain.
+The jaw tenses when breathing feels shallow, held, or effortful — especially during stress, concentration, or pain.

 This isn’t a breathing “fault.”
 It’s often a sign that the body is working hard to cope.

-Clinical educators working with jaw pain and connective tissue sensitivity have shown that how we breathe can influence muscle tension in the neck, jaw, and upper chest, as well as how settled the nervous system feels.
+Research into jaw pain and connective tissue sensitivity has shown that how we breathe can influence muscle tension in the neck, jaw, and upper chest, as well as how settled the nervous system feels.

-In my practice, a large number of people with jaw pain have very tight, overactive scalene muscles.
-These muscles are designed to assist breathing when demand is high, but when they are doing most of the breathing work all the time, they can become sore, restrictive, and easily irritated.
+They’re designed to assist breathing when demand is high — but when they end up doing most of the breathing work all the time, they become sore, restrictive, and easily irritated.

 A note on nose breathing and jaw comfort